-For Coren’s list of most intelligent dogs, he had the help of 199 obedience trial judges from the American and Canadian Kennel Club.
-Using his criteria, the judges assessed and ranked each dog breed for Coren.
+For Coren’s list of most intelligent dogs, he had the help of 199 obedience trial judges from all over the North American continent.
+The judges assessed and ranked as many dog breed for Coren, using the following criteria:

 - The number of repetitions needed for a dog breed to learn a new, unknown command.
 The fewer the repetitions, the more intelligent the dog is.

 - The success rate in which a dog breed will obey a known command on the first attempt.
 A higher success rate percentage means they’re more obedient and smarter.

-Additionally, only dog breeds that were officially recognized by either the AKC or CKC could participated in the intelligence trials.
+Additionally, only dog breeds that were officially recognized by either the AKC or Canadian Kennel Club could participate in the intelligence trials.
 Unfortunately, that means no mixed dog breeds.